Codex Sangallensis 48: Text

-The Greek text is considered a representative of the Alexandrian text-type (similar to L) in the Gospel of Mark, but the Byzantine text-type in the rest of the gospels (as in Ψ).
+The Greek text is considered a representative of the Alexandrian text-type, with a similar text to Codex Regius (L) in the Gospel of Mark, but the Byzantine text-type in the rest of the gospels (as in Codex Athous Lavrensis (Ψ)).
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 Biblical scholar Kurt Aland placed it in Category III of his New Testament manuscript classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."